 - Plenty of themes for the editor

-- Cross-platform, available for Linux, Windows and MacOS
+- Cross-platform, available for Linux, Windows, macOS, Android and iOS

 - No synchronization to cloud